IlievskiV/IlievskiV.github.io/_blog/2024-08-12-llms-for-recsys.md

 On the other hand, the [large language models](https://en.wikipedia.org/wiki/Large_language_model){:target="_blank"}
 (LLMs) exploded in recent years.
-Fueled by the rise of the LLMs the landscape of recommendation has also seen a shift in this direction These AI powerhouses, with their vast knowledge and impressive language processing capabilities, are poised to unlock a new era of personalization and predictive power in RecSys.
+Fueled by the rise of the LLMs the landscape of recommendation has also seen a shift in this direction.
+These AI powerhouses, with their vast knowledge and impressive language processing capabilities, are poised to unlock a new era of personalization and predictive power in RecSys.